-She didn’t just love the game, she was very good at it, so good that she was able to make the Philadelphia Bobbies women’s barnstorming factory team in 1922 when she was just 10 years old.
+She didn’t just love the game; she was also very good at it.
+So good that she was able to make the Philadelphia Bobbies women’s barnstorming factory team in 1922 when she was just 10 years of age.
 The team was composed of girls in their teens and early-20’s, and Houghton became their starting shortstop.

 That piece had stated “Little Miss Houghton, 10-year-old phenom, covered the ground at shortstop for the team and made herself a favorite with fans for her splendid field work and at the bat.”